 The regular idle speed of a passenger car engine is between 600 and 1000 RPM, while that for medium and heavy-duty trucks is approximately 600 RPM.
 For many single-cylinder motorcycle engines, idle speed is set between 1200 and 1500 rpm.

 Erratic engine idle can be caused by various factors.
 If you have checked and determined that the culprit is not vacuum leaks or a faulty idle air control valve, then the most likely culprit is a dirty or malfunctioning Mass Air Flow (MAF) sensor.
 In a fuel-injected vehicle, this sensor measures air flow so that the appropriate amount of fuel can be injected to create a precise ratio of air and fuel mixture.

 How do I adjust my idle?

 Remove the protective rubber coating to expose the idle screw.
-Then tighten the screw in a clockwise fashion in order to decrease the idle speed or loosen it counter-clockwise to increase idle speed.
+Then tighten the screw in a clockwise fashion to decrease the idle speed or loosen it counter-clockwise to increase the idle speed.
 Ideally, you will want the idle to rest at 650 RPM.